hexinfra/gorox/SECURITY.md

 Your issue will be triaged and coped with appropriately.

-Thank you in advance for helping to keep Hemi secure!
+Thank you in advance for helping to keep Gorox secure!